propenster/htmlparser/README.md

 A simple and full-feature HTML Parser in C#

 ### What is SimpleHTMLParser?
-SimpleHTMLParser is a simple to use, efficient, and full-featured HTML Document Parser.
+SimpleHTMLParser is a simple to use, efficient, and full-featured HTML Document Parser for C#.
 You can parse an HTML text and retrieve any element(s) in it.

 ### Where can I get it?